TIMELINE-Greece's debt crisis

 May 23 - Greece unveils series of privatisations, part of

-its goal to raise 50 billion euros by 2015 to reduce its debts.
+its goal to raise 50 billion euros by 2015 to pay down debt.

 June 13 - Greece gets the lowest credit rating in the world